jinghao666/kdenlive/dev/ideas/3-Point-Editing.md

 When moving a clip to the timeline:

-* Keyboard: Target tracks are the selected tracks.
+* Keyboard: Target tracks are the selected tracks. :white_check_mark:
 * Mouse: Target tracks are the hovered tracks and :question: (currently the audio or video track with the same number)
-* Clips on the target track follow the insert mode rules
+* Clips on the target track follow the insert mode rules :white_check_mark:
-* Clips on other tracks are cut and shifted to the right :question:
+* Clips on other active tracks are cut and shifted to the right :question:
-* Locked tracks are not affected
+* Locked and inactive tracks are not affected :white_check_mark:
 * Groups: When there is a clip at the insert position, the newly inserted clip could be added to the same group as the existing clip (unless it is only a group of the video and the corresponding audio stream).

 When clip already is in timeline: Moving a clip consists of two actions, removing it from the original position and inserting it at the new position.
 As *insert* is the opposite of *extract*, it would be intuitive to extract it at the original position and insert it at the new position.